Kadried/alx-pre_course/README.md

 my first readme
-this changes was added through my GitHub
+this line was updated through my GitHub